 - V-0: Vertical Burn; Burning stops within 10 seconds, NO flaming drips are allowed.

 NFPA 701-15 establishes test methods to assess the propagation of flame of various textiles and films under specified fire test conditions.
 Corrugated plastic falls within method 2.
-Test specimens are conditioned to 105°C for a period between 1 and 3 hours.
+During that test, specimens are conditioned to 105°C for a period between 1 and 3 hours.
 The specimens are supported vertically with clips.
-Exposed to a calibrated flame until material cease or burned completely.
+Exposed to a calibrated flame until material ceases or burned completely.

 As part of our ongoing initiative to offer expert advice, we recently submitted Flutecorr® sheets equipped with flame retardant additives to a certified testing facility (see table below).
 Heavy-duty retardant passed the most demanding test and should be used in any environment where a high standard of safety must be observed.
 All results are compiled in an easy to understand table available for download.

 Do you have an upcoming project that requires high-quality flame retardant corrugated plastic sheets?
 Inquire today for pricing.